MOIL Cuts Manganese Ore Prices by 4% for May 2026, EMD Rate Unchanged

 Regulatory Compliance

 MOIL's announcement fulfills its obligations under Regulation 30 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The company regularly communicates such material price revisions to ensure transparency with stakeholders and maintain compliance with listing requirements on both NSE and BSE platforms.
+The company regularly communicates such material price revisions to ensure transparency with stakeholders and maintain compliance with listing requirements.
+The disclosure aligns with the company's established practice of monthly and quarterly price adjustments based on prevailing market conditions and business requirements.

 Historical Stock Returns for MOIL